Lockpickers-United/Belt-Ranking-System/dan-system.md

 -Note: Additional points might be awarded if your write-up covers a family of similar locks.
 If a lock is not sufficiently different from one which already has a reference document, points will not be awarded for a new document, and the original should be augmented instead.
 Picking guide: Create a unique or systematic method of picking a type of lock and publish a video or document describing how it works (must have new information). +10 points
-Public talk: Create and give a talk at a public event focused on physical security. +10 points (per unique talk) Complex tool design: Create a complex tool which cannot be constructed using only flat metal stock, and use it to defeat a lock which either requires it, or benefits from its use. +10 points
+Public talk: Create and give a talk at a public event focused on physical security. +10 points (per unique talk)

+Complex tool design: Create a complex tool which cannot be constructed using only flat metal stock, and use it to defeat a lock which either requires it, or benefits from its use. +10 points
-Unique tool: Tool has novel capabilities which have not been demonstrated in other tools (these points can apply for tools made from only flat material). +10 points
-Create a dedicated tutorial for the construction of that tool. +5 points Exceptionally complex and high quality tool design: Create and demonstrate a tool of incredible complexity and professional quality.
-These tools are either extremely complex (Sputnik style, lots of small moving parts) or be a project meant to refine a tool beyond just being able to pick the lock (ridges to lock into positions, well-engraved labels, etc).
-These points are superseded by points awarded for distributing that tool. +40 points
+Distribute tool specs: Create a dedicated tutorial for the construction of that tool or provide and publish detailed specs. +5 points
+Exceptionally complex and high quality tool design: The tool is either very complex/precise (Sputnik style, complex DD pick, lots of small moving parts) or be a project meant to refine a tool beyond just being able to pick the lock (ridges to lock into positions, well-engraved labels, etc). +10 points
+Unique tool: The tool has novel capabilities which have not been demonstrated in other tools. +15 points

-Tool design and distribution: Create a new complex tool which is developed to a point to where it is actively manufactured and distributed to the greater picking community. +100 points (+50 for additional tools)
+Tool design and distribution: Create a complex tool or set of tools which are developed to a point to where it is actively manufactured and distributed to the greater picking community.
+This bonus can only be claimed once. +50 points
+Significant influence in lockpicking: Fulfill the role of tool development and distribution to an extent that has a significant impact on the lockpicking community.
+This bonus must be approved by a vote by the current pool of black belts.
+Supercedes the tool design and distribution bonus. +100 points

 Cease & Desist: Receive a C&D from a lock company that is upset that you published information about their vulnerabilities. +25 points

 Earning points by picking locks